yxyfer/dotfiles/README.md

 ```
   - You may want to change `$user_name` in `.vimrc` to your name for header generation

+### <a name="yxycomment"></a> YxyComment
+Super light comment manager for vim!

+  - As always: No fluf just the strictly necessary features.

+usage:
+  - Type in `,c` to comment a line.
+  - Type in `,c` again to uncomment a line.
+  - Normal selection operator work (you can thus comment/uncomment multiple lines at once when selecting before applying the shortcut)

+### <a name="yxyheader"></a> YxyHeader
+  - You may want to change `$user_name` in `.vimrc` to your name for header generation
+  - Automatic Header generation for your coding files - Provides some information about what you are writing

 [ ] TODO add features